tim-speed/flexdiffuse/README.md

 Everyone behind Stable Diffusion, CLIP and DALL-E for inspiring me creating the foundation for this work ( Stability AI, and OpenAI ).
-Huggingface for code and infrastructure; GitHub, Python, Gradio, Numpy and all other libraries and code indirectly used.
+Huggingface for code and infrastructure; GitHub, Python, Gradio, Numpy, Pillow and all other libraries and code indirectly used.